 Section 1.
-This Agreement shall take effect the first payroll period start date after ratification by both parties and remain in full force and effect until its expiration date three years thereafter.
+This Agreement shall take effect October 1, 2020, and remain in full force and effect through September 30, 2023.

-Should the parties not reach an agreement if or when discussing the wage reopener in the second or third year of this Agreement, the item shall be subject to the impasse procedure.
+Should the parties not reach an agreement if or when discussing the wage reopener in the second and third year of this Agreement, the item shall be subject to the impasse procedure.

 Section 2.
-Should either party desire to terminate, change or modify this Agreement, it shall notify the other party by January 1, 2014.
-Failure to notify the other party of intention to terminate, change or modify this Agreement by that time will automatically extend the provisions and terms of this Agreement until the end of Fiscal Year 2014, which ends September 30, 2014.
-Should either party desire to terminate, change or modify the terms of this Agreement as the expiration draws near, (excepting the short extension described above), it shall notify the other party by the month of March 2014.
-In the event such notice is given, negotiations for a follow-on Agreement shall begin no later than May 15, 2014.
+Should either party desire to terminate, change or modify this Agreement, it shall notify the other party by March 1, 2023.
+In the event such notice is given, negotiations for a follow-on Agreement shall begin no later than June 1, 2023.
 Consistent with Article 27 of this Agreement, provisions herein may be modified during the term of the Agreement by written consent of the duly authorized representatives of the Sheriff and the PBA.